AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Introduction

 \textbullet\quad \textbf{Challenge 3: Long-Tail Distribution of Advertising Analytics.} Customer analytics needs served by marketing platforms vary substantially.
 In real online traffic, the frequency of analytics tasks typically follows a long-tail distribution: basic descriptive analyses account for the majority of requests, while highly specialized needs are dispersed across the long tail.
 If evaluation covers only high-frequency tasks, it can introduce selection bias and thus overestimate the agent’s overall capability in real-world settings.

-To address the challenges above, we introduce \benchmarkname{}, a benchmark designed to evaluate agents on real-world advertising and marketing platforms in terms of execution trajectory quality and end-to-end task success.
+To address the challenges above, we introduce \benchmarkname{}, a benchmark designed to evaluate agents on real-world advertising and marketing platforms in terms of trajectory coverage and end-to-end task success.
 Our main contributions are as follows:

 \textbullet\quad \textbf{Dynamic Ground-Truth Generation Pipeline.} To mitigate ground-truth obsolescence, when constructing our benchmark based on online analytical requests, we do not directly collect final answers from human experts.
 Instead, we record their problem-solving trajectories and associated tool calls.
 During evaluation, we replay these trajectories and re-execute the corresponding tool calls to regenerate ground-truth answers consistent with the current environment, thereby reducing errors caused by outdated answers.